judka-uriel/uriel-book/uriel_en.md

 Christian nations toward G‑d.
 Satan constantly created situations where, as with litmus paper, the direction in which nations were moving could be seen by their attitude toward the Jews.
-When crimes were committed against the Jews, the morality of these states also suffered, so that ultimately they fell into decline and disintegrated.
+When crimes were committed against the Jews, the morality of these states also eroded, so that ultimately they fell into decline and disintegrated.
 At the cost of enormous sacrifices, this task was accomplished in Europe, and at present the nations of European countries have achieved a high level of spirituality.